 To be recommended for the B.A. degree in Communication, the student must complete at least 60 units (approximately twelve courses) in the department.
 No more than 10 units of transfer credit or Summer Session may be applied to meet department requirements.
-Communication majors must receive a letter grade for all Communication courses unless they are offered only for satisfactory/no credit (S/NC), and maintain a C average (2.0) in courses towards the major.
+Communication majors must receive a letter grade for all Communication courses unless they are offered only for satisfactory/no credit (S/NC), and maintain a grade point average (GPA) of 2.0 (C) in courses towards the major.